Updated on 3/8/2023

 Self-care through volunteering

-· Volunteering brings people closer together and creates community, which is a critical component of fighting anxiety, depression and other mental health disorders.
-As humans, even if we are introverts, we to be connected to others.
-Volunteering in your community not only strengthens your community but also can allow you to make new friends, expand your network, and improve your social skills.
+Volunteering brings people closer together and creates community, which is a critical component of fighting anxiety, depression and other mental health disorders.
+As humans, even if we are introverts, we need to be connected to others.
+Volunteering in your community not only strengthens your community, but also can allow you to make new friends, expand your network and improve your social skills.
 Dedicating time to a project, or others, is a great way to increase your self-esteem and life satisfaction.

-· Volunteering allows you to have fun: Spending time working on meaningful and exciting projects within your community can be a relaxing, energizing escape from your daily routine.
-Volunteering also provides you with renewed creativity, motivation, and a vision that can you can carry into your professional and personal life.
+Social isolation is a critical component of depression.
+Spending time working on meaningful and exciting projects within your community can be a relaxing, energizing escape from your daily routine.
+Volunteering also provides you with renewed creativity, motivation and a vision that you can carry into your professional and personal life.

-Community care: A different approach to self-care
+Community care as a different approach to self-care for mental health

-Self-care often refers to taking time for yourself to unwind, relax, and do things that rejuvenate your mind and body so that you can function as a happy, healthy individual.
-Self-care may mean taking a long nap, taking a day off of work, going on a short vacation, reading a book, or taking up a new hobby, but this type of care does not necessarily contribute to others.
+Self-care often refers to taking time for yourself to unwind, relax and do things that rejuvenate your mind and body so that you can function as a happy, healthy individual.
+Self-care may mean taking a long nap, taking a day off of work, going on a short vacation, reading a book or taking up a new hobby, but this type of care does not necessarily contribute to others.

-Expressing gratitude is an excellent way to care for others and care for ourselves, but what happens when we overextend ourselves\?
+Expressing gratitude is an excellent way to care for others and care for ourselves, but what happens when we overextend ourselves?
 Volunteer burnout is similar to work burnout,.
-Whether you are giving countless hours to a local charity, volunteering at your child’s school, or raising money for multiple organizations, sometimes giving too much can have a negative effect on your health.
+Whether you are giving countless hours to a local charity, volunteering at your child’s school or raising money for multiple organizations, sometimes giving too much can have a negative effect on your health.

 If you are interested in giving back to your community, below are a few fun ideas that the whole family can enjoy:

-Volunteering at a soup kitchen
+- Volunteer at a soup kitchen

-Donate toys to a local homeless shelter, toy drive or children’s home
+- Donate toys to a local homeless shelter, toy drive or children’s home

-Donate pet food, blankets, and beds to your local animal shelter.
+- Donate pet food, blankets and beds to your local animal shelter

 Kristen Fuller, M.D., is a clinical content writer and enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine.
 She is a family medicine physician and author, who also teaches and contributes to medicine board education.
 Her passion lies within educating the public on preventable diseases, including mental health disorders and the stigma associated with them.
 She is also an outdoor activist and spends most of her free time empowering other women to get outside into the backcountry.